 Unfortunately he took his retirement and the new husband and wife team took over.
 Mais . . . luckily they are super lovely too.

 Yesterday, the wife vet saw me coming through the door and after the recent 'near miss with death' for Una a few weeks ago, she knew why I was there.
-Madame, vienez . . . come, is it about the old dog?
-I nodded, the room blurring as I spoke cracked words. would they contemplate a home 'putting to sleep situation'?
+Madame, venez . . . come, is it about the old dog?
+I nodded, the room blurring as I spoke cracked words.
+Would they contemplate a home 'putting to sleep situation'?

 She looked at the diary, obviously aware of someone standing on the precipice of emotional overload, and liable to break down in the busy waiting room.
 Yes, ce soir . . .
 6.00 pm.
 It is not something we do really - but I like your dog.

 It was a very odd afternoon.
 Mark and I dug a large hole, possible this year after the continual rain - yes, one can be thankful for small mercies.
 I weeded a lot, an abstract activity that requires no real thought.
 Images came and went of Una: pinecone-chasing down the hill in 40 degrees heat, valiantly swimming after me in the sea, as she thought I was about to disappear for ever, the flat ears at our discovery of the bin all over the floor in the kitchen.
 She was a royal scavenger: queen of the road, eater of unspeakable things.
 Who knows what happened in those missing ten years, but her continual search for food suggested certainly some time as a stray.